w3f/Grants-Program/applications/Tokenguard_Substrate_Analytics_Platform.md

 ### Current Traction & Business Model ###
 Our current business model focuses on offering growth analytics solutions for parachains & dApps and allowed us to validate both product and services through collaborations with notable parachains such as Astar and Aleph Zero.
 We believe that **delivering free of charge community analytics will further enhance discovery of growth insights within the whole ecosystem**, allowing it to win the race for leading position in the web3 space.

-Teams we cooperate with appreciate the flexibility and professionalism of our team:<br><br>
+Teams we cooperate with appreciate our flexibility and user-oriented approach:<br><br>
 <img src="https://imagizer.imageshack.com/img923/978/GjfFD0.jpg" height="80" align="left" border="0">*Tokenguard is the missing part for Astar ecosystem.
 Its analytics and tracking capabilities provide us with the crucial insights needed to understand on-chain activity and user behavior, allowing us to make data-driven decisions and optimize our strategies like never before.* <br>**Maarten Henskens, Head of Foundation, Astar Network**<br><br>

 <img src="https://imagizer.imageshack.com/img924/640/oervBt.png" height="80" align="left" border="0">*We are happy to use Tokenguard, which offers Aleph Zero comprehensive on-chain user metrics and engagement data.
 Thanks to their analytics tool, we can make data-driven decisions and provide transparency to our community with easy-to-use dashboards.* <br>**Antoni Zolciak, CMO, Aleph Zero**<br><br>